Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing

 While we have shown machine learning works well on the symmetric Arnaud profile used for training, a reasonable question is how it will perform with more realistic (i.e.~complex) cluster profiles.
 We explore this question by running the trained network on images drawn from clusters in the {\it Magneticum Pathfinder Simulation}\footnote{http://www.magneticum.org/} \citep[MPS][]{dolag16b, gupta17b, soergel18}.

 The MPS is a large hydrodynamical simulation carried out as a counterpart to ongoing, multiwavelength surveys, and includes both the kSZ and tSZ effect.
 We take cutouts of the kSZ and tSZ maps provided with the MPS simulations at the locations of $140$ galaxy clusters at $z=0.67$ and $z=0.73$ with 2$\times 10^{14}~\rm M_{\odot}$ $<M_{200\rm c}<$ 7$\times 10^{14}~\rm M_{\odot}$.
+The median mass of this sample is $M_{200\rm c} = 2.5 \times 10^{14}~\rm M_{\odot}$.
 The MPS cluster catalog lists masses in terms of the overdensity of 500 times the critical density of universe; we convert this to $M_{200 \rm c}$ using a model of the concentration-mass relation \citep{diemer15}.
 As the MPS maps have a pixel size of $0.19^{\prime}$, we interpolate these maps to the match the $0.25^{\prime}$ pixelation used in this work.
 We also convolve the SZ maps by the assumed $1^{\prime}$ beam.
 The other signals in the mm-wave sky (the lensed CMB, instrumental noise, radio and dusty galaxies) are generated as in Section~\ref{sec:SZE} and added to the SZ maps.